This “carbon removal marketplace” will make buying offsets easier

 For a company that wants to pay to offset some of its emissions–for example, the carbon footprint of its employees’ flights, or, in the case of Lyft, the emissions from customers taking rides–Nori hopes to simplify a process that can be complex.
 Finding a project to support usually involves a bespoke process of working with brokers who recommend what to buy.

-When Gambill first started learning about the current market for carbon offsets, “I was drawing out the system and realized there are something like seven or eight middlemen that stand between a project developer and a buyer,” he says.
+When Paul Gambill, founder and CEO of Nori, first started learning about the current market for carbon offsets, “I was drawing out the system and realized there are something like seven or eight middlemen that stand between a project developer and a buyer,” he says.
 “Several of those middlemen are really just maintaining a database–they’re not contributing much more value than that.
 I looked at that and said okay, well, that’s an obvious application for the blockchain.”

 The current process involves, among other things, working with a registry that charges fees to create accounts, transfer credits, or to “delist” credits if an owner wants to sell to someone not in the registry.